HughP/MLKA/AcademicPapersToCheckOut.md

 ----
 #Academic citations
-_From the biblography listed on [pastbin.com](http://pastebin.com/bcCP70Nb)_
-This Document is a collection of citations on issues around language documentation, and text entry, and social use of text based devices for speakers/users of minority languages.
+_From the bibliography listed on [pastbin.com](http://pastebin.com/bcCP70Nb) which is a collection of citations on issues around language documentation, and text entry, and the social use of text based devices for speakers/users of minority languages._ These citations may end up being integrated into other parts of this repo.

-It has been put together by Hugh Paterson III on 03.
-May 2014 It is shared Creative Commons, By Attribution, Non-Commercial  -- CC-BY-NC 4.0

-If you find it useful or want to share a resource back please contact Hugh. hugh at thejourneyler dot org.
-Contact Hugh if you want this list in  BibTeX, .ris, or EndnoteXML

-Six sections of this document:
+Six sections of the bibliography:
 -- ORTHOGRAPHY DESIGN CITATIONS
 -- ORTHOGRAPHIC DEPTH
 -- ANTHROPOLOGY & SCRIPTS, TECHNOLOGY, AND VISUALITY;  ANTHROPOLOGY & OBJECT CULTURE